pythonlover02/volt-gui/README.md

 - CPU Management
   - Governor Selection: Choose from available CPU governors
   - Scheduler Configuration: Select CPU pluggable schedulers (requires `scx` and `Linux Kernel >= 6.12` or a `Custom Patched Kernel`)
-  - Those settings will be reverted or not when the program its closed, depending of the options selected by the user on the option tab
+  - Those settings will be reverted or not when the program its closed, depending of the options selected by the user on the option tab.
+But those options will always be reverted on system reboot.
 - GPU Configuration
   - Mesa Drivers: Configure Mesa Drivers specific environment variables
   - NVIDIA Drivers: Configure NVIDIA Proprietary Drivers specific environment variables
   - Render Selection: Choose the renderers for both OpenGL and Vulkan applications
   - All those GPU settings will be added to the `volt` script
+- Kernel Configuration
+  - Chose compaction_proactiveness value
+  - Chose watermark_boost_factor value
+  - Chose min_free_kbytes value
+  - Chose swappiness value
+  - Chose zone_reclaim_mode value
+  - Chose page_lock_unfairness value
+  - Those settings will be reverted or not when the program its closed, depending of the options selected by the user on the option tab.
+But those options will always be reverted on system reboot.

 - Launch Options: add custom Launch Options to the `volt` that will be passed to the program executed, ej:
   ```